trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 - Select Apps from Counter Group and Total from meters

-- Eneter port-80 in item box
+- Enter port-80 in item box

 - Click Analyze